 Project Partners: U.S. Department of Energy’s Argonne National Laboratory

 The goal in commissioning high-quality climate data and using it to guide infrastructure decisions was to better prepare our network for a future with more frequent and severe weather events.
-While this work touches on all of the Principles for Corporate Climate Resilience Leadership, it is most closely associated with the principles of “Science-Based and Proactive” as well as “Safeguarding and Enhancing.”
+While this work touches on each of the Principles for Corporate Climate Resilience Leadership, it is most closely associated with the principles of “Science-Based and Proactive” and “Safeguarding and Enhancing.”

 AT&T has a long history of investing in disaster preparedness and recovery.
 However, the organization recognized that in a changing climate, the past was no longer a reliable predictor of future impacts.
 AT&T proactively sought to better understand climate-related risks to its business and selected Argonne National Laboratory as a collaborator to ensure that its efforts incorporated the best available climate science.